Type 2 Diabetes Diet

 - Eggs any way are a great way to start the day - boiled, scrambled, poached, dry fried or in an omelette.

-- Grill meat, poultry, fish or meat alternative and serve with mixed vegetables for dinner.
+- Grill meat (including poultry), fish or meat alternative and serve with mixed vegetables for dinner.

-- Snack on a handful of nuts and seeds if feeling hungry.
+- Snack on a handful of nuts and seeds if feeling hungry, or sprinkle them on salads.

 - Add extra beans and pulses to meals to add bulk or replace meats - for example, kidney beans, lentils, chickpeas.